VEHICLE BUYER'S GUIDE

 What are the most common Tahoe problems?+

-The most frequently reported Chevrolet Tahoe issues involve: AIR BAGS, UNKNOWN OR OTHER, STRUCTURE, ENGINE.
+The most frequently reported Chevrolet Tahoe issues involve: AIR BAGS, UNKNOWN OR OTHER, ELECTRICAL SYSTEM, SERVICE BRAKES.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research